Stuyk/discord-oAuth-guide/README.md

 - Requires tabbing out into a browser
 - Requires hosting a server with exposed endpoints to ingest the bearer token
 - Used inside of a WebView / CEF instance, it requires them to login again
+- Requires additional firewall setup
+- Requires some form of static endpoint

 Difficulty: 5/10